 Open Source vs. Proprietary CMS

-As of 2016, the most popular content management systems (CMS) are Drupal, Joomla, and WordPress.
+The most popular content management systems (CMS) are Drupal, Joomla, and WordPress.
 Each of these are free, open source CMS platforms, and they offer solutions for businesses of different sizes and technical expertise.
 Just because these CMS solutions are the most popular, it doesn’t mean they’re your only options.

 There are two main types of CMS platforms, each of which offers benefits and advantages based on what you’re trying to accomplish, and your budget.

-Proprietary CMS's, on the other hand, are developed, modified and controlled by one company.
+Proprietary CMSs, on the other hand, are developed, modified and controlled by one company.
 This type of CMS is often customized to meet the specific needs of the business, and typically includes access to a customer service department for assistance with troubleshooting and system setup.
 Proprietary CMS companies charge a licensing fee to use and make changes to the system, and can be an expensive investment.

-1. Know what you want it to do.
+1. Know what you want it to do

 There are CMS platforms out there that do just about everything except make your coffee, and there are others that are simply meant to provide a space for publishing content.
 Without first defining what you need or want most out of a CMS, it can be difficult to determine what will work best for your business.
 Decide ahead of time what you can and can’t do without, and will make the decision-making process a whole lot easier.

-2. Assess functionality and usability.
+2. Assess functionality and usability

-3. Determine your budget.
+3. Determine budget

 Picking a CMS platform can be a long and complicated process, but if you go into it knowing exactly what you want, you’re more likely to find the perfect solution for your business.